yxqme/keystone-storage-adapter-ali-oss/README.md

 The adapter requires an additional `ali-oss` field added to the storage options.
 It accepts the following values:

 - **accessKeyId**: *(required)* Ali-oss access key.
-Configure your Aliyun credentials in the [IAM console](https://console.aws.amazon.com/iam/home?region=ap-southeast-2#home).
+Configure your Aliyun credentials in the [IAM console](https://console.Aliyun.amazon.com/iam/home?region=ap-southeast-2#home).

 - **accessKeySecret**: *(required)* Ali-oss access secret.

 - **bucket**: *(required)* ali-oss bucket to upload files to.
 Bucket must be created before it can be used.

-- **region**: AWS region to connect to.
-AWS buckets are global, but local regions will let you upload and download files faster.
+- **region**: Aliyun region to connect to.
+Aliyun buckets are global, but local regions will let you upload and download files faster.
 Defaults to `'oss-cn-hangzhou'`.
 Eg, `'oss-cn-hangzhou'`.

 - **path**: Storage path inside the bucket.
 By default uploaded files will be stored in the root of the bucket.
 You can override this by specifying a base path here.
 Base path must be absolute, for example '/images/profilepics'.

 - **headers**: Default headers to add when uploading files to ali-oss.
 You can use these headers to configure lots of additional properties and store (small) extra data about the files in ali-oss itself.
-See [AWS documentation](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html) for options.
-Examples: `{"x-amz-acl": "public-read"}` to override the bucket ACL and make all uploaded files globally readable.

 ### Schema